-In addition to flying and maintaining an airplane I inherited from my father, I am completing the build of another he started.
+In addition to flying, and maintaining an airplane I inherited from my father, I am completing the build of an EAA biplane he started.
 I also enjoy gardening, capturing family stories, and historic restoration.
-In fact,we are in the process of restoring several older homes.
+In fact, we are in the process of restoring several older homes.

 In this endeavor, I have discovered a knack for re-purposing all kinds of found objects and material.
 Some is put to use in our houses, some I sell.

-I began working at my father’s auto salvage business in high school.
+I began working at my father’s auto salvage business in elementary school.
 I cleaned, took inventory, mowed and kept books after school.
-Most of my childhood, I lived in the house my father grew up in located just across the street from the schools I attended.
+Most of my childhood, I lived in the house my father grew up in, located just across the street from the schools I attended.
 I graduated with virtually the same classmates I entered grammar school with.

 I flew with my dad in the same airplane I fly today.
 After a short stint in college I ended up in Denver, CO where I entered civil service as a personnel clerk in 1972.